Pseudobambusa

-Pseudobambusa schizostachyoides is a species of bamboo in the monotypic genus Pseudobambusa, of the tribe Bambuseae (family Poaceae).
-No subspecies are listed in the Catalogue of Life.
+Pseudobambusa schizostachyoides is a species of bamboo in the monotypic genus Pseudobambusa, of the tribe Bambuseae in the family Poaceae.

 Distribution and description

 The recorded distribution includes the Andaman Islands, Myanmar and Vietnam: where the plant is called nứa, although this name may also apply to the genus Schizostachyum.

 This bamboo grows as a plant from 3 to 10 m tall, with thin-walled internodes up to 600 mm long.
 Leaves are from 100-180 mm long.